BI-DS/DRE7053/README.md

 * [3] [Diffusion Models](https://github.com/FilippoMB/Diffusion_models_tutorial)

 ## Usage
-You can run the codes in the folder `python` directly from `Google Colab` as follows
+You can run the codes in the folder `python` directly from `Google Colab` (make sure your session uses a GPU) as follows
 ```python
 # clone repository
 !git clone https://github.com/BI-DS/DRE7053.git